On Revenue Maximization with Sharp Multi-Unit Demands: Introduction

 Despite the recent surge in the studies of algorithmic pricing, multi-unit demand models have not received much attention.
 Most previous work has focused on two simple special settings: unit demand and single-minded buyers, but arguably multi-unit demand has much more applicability.
 While the relaxed demand model shares similar properties to unit demand (e.g., existence, solution structure, and computation), the sharp demand model has a number of features that unit demand does not possess.

 \begin{itemize} \item Existence of equilibrium.
+In unit or relaxed demand case, the competitive equilibrium always exists, moreover, the maximum and minimum equilibrium (an equilibrium price vector no more than any equilibrium price vector in each coordinates) always exists.
 As discussed above, a competitive equilibrium may not exist in the sharp demand model.
-Further, even if a solutions exist, the solution space may not form a distributive lattice. \item Over-priced items.
-In unit-demand, the price $p_j$ of any item $j$ is always at most the value $v_{ij}$ of the corresponding winner $i$.
+Further, even if a solution exist, the solution space may not form a distributive lattice (Any price vector between the minimum equilibrium price vector and maximum equilibrium price vector in each coordinate is an equilibrium price vector). \item Over-priced items.
+In unit or relaxed demand, the price $p_j$ of any item $j$ is always at most the value $v_{ij}$ of the corresponding winner $i$.
 This no longer holds for sharp multi-unit demand.
 Specifically, even if $p_j>v_{ij}$, buyer $i$ may still want to get $j$ since his net profit from other items may compensate his loss from item $j$ (see Example~\ref{example-over-price})\footnote{This phenomenon does occur in our real life.
 For example, in most travel packages offered by travel agencies, they could lose money for some specific programs; but their overall net profit could always be positive.}.
 This property enlarges the solution space and adds an extra challenge to finding a revenue maximizing solution. \end{itemize}